johannesnm/Avalanche-lottery-draw/README.md

-# A Decentralized lottery build to run on the Avalanche blockchain
+## A Decentralized lottery built to run on the Avalanche blockchain
 Created with next.js and tailwind.